The Murray (clipper ship): Career as The Murray

-Captain Legoe, previously of Celestial, was succeeded by James Norval Smart in 1867, William Begg 1869–1872, previously of Sebastian and Coonatto, and Thomas L Wadham 1874–1876.
+James Norval Smart in 1867, William Begg in 1869–1872 (previously of Sebastian and Coonatto), and Thomas L. Wadham in 1874–1876 all succeeded Captain Legoe, formerly Celstial.

-On the night of 26 May 1870 in mid-Atlantic between Brazil and West Africa, a lookout aboard The Murray saw a ship on fire, and Begg made towards it.
-It was the Italian barque Mannin Barabino, out of Genoa bound for the River Plate (Puerto Rico) with a cargo of spirits.
+On the night of 26 May 1870 in mid-Atlantic between Brazil and West Africa, a lookout aboard The Murray saw a ship on fire, and Begg made his towards it.
+It was the Italian barque Mannin Barabino, out of Genoa, bound for the River Plate (Puerto Rico) with a cargo of spirits.
 The fire had started in the galley and swiftly engulfed the ship; the ship's boat was lowered but was soon overloaded and capsized, and the few survivors managed by clinging to the upturned boat or floating spars, and more than 120 were lost by fire or drowning.
 Captain Begg was awarded a silver medal by the Italian government for his part in the rescue.

 Career as Freia

-In 1880 OL Roed of Norway bought The Murray, renamed her Freia and registered her in Tønsberg.
+In 1880, OL Roed of Norway bought The Murray, renamed her Freia, and registered her in Tønsberg.

-In December 1884 Freia sailed from North Shields in England with a cargo of coal for Vrengen in Norway.
+In December 1884, Freia sailed from North Shields, England, with a cargo of coal for Vrengen, Norway.
 She was wrecked on the Koster Islands off the west coast of Sweden and lost with all hands.

 The Murray in art

-The National Maritime Museum in Greenwich, London holds a lithograph Clipper Ship 'The Murray' (1861) by Thomas Goldsworthy Dutton.
+The National Maritime Museum in Greenwich, London, holds a lithograph of the Clipper Ship 'The Murray' (1861) by Thomas Goldsworthy Dutton.